TurtleCode84/tracktask/README.md

 ## Things to consider:
 > This project, while feature-complete, is **still in development**, some things may not work as expected.
 We're working on adding new features and improving existing infrastructure, but most of our development team has other commitments and a life outside of TrackTask, so we can't always devote our attention to issues/improvements.

 > If you find something that you dislike and/or think could be better, **please don't just complain** about it.
-Sometimes we miss things, but most times we'd like to know _how_ we can improve things, so complaining about them won't always get you (or us) anywhere.
+Sometimes we miss things, but most times we'd like to know _how_ we can improve things, so complaining about them won't get you (or us) anywhere.

 > The code you see here is the product of **hundreds of hours of work and improvement**.
 We are very proud of how far we've come since development on TrackTask first started nearly a year ago.
 The truth is, this project was created to satisfy a single person's need to keep track of school assignments, but it's grown to be much more; a worthwhile learning experience, a result that hopefully a few others will continue to find useful for many years to come.